cortesi/modd/README.md

 it to exit and restart to pick up changes.
 We therefore tell modd to send a SIGTERM to the daemon instead, which causes devd to exit and be restarted by modd.

+By default modd interprets commands using a [built-in POSIX-like shell](https://github.com/mvdan/sh).
+External shells can be used by setting `@shell` variable in your "modd.conf" file.

 # File watch patterns